mohammad95labbaf/UMAP_breast_cancer/README.md

 - **Better Generalization:** Reduced risk of overfitting and improved generalization to new data.

 **Considerations:**
-- **Hyperparameter Tuning:** Optimize hyperparameters for both dimensionality reduction and classification.
 - **Interpretability:** Balance the need for interpretability with model complexity.

 In summary, dimensionality reduction and classification are intertwined in machine learning pipelines, working together to address challenges associated with high-dimensional data and improve the efficiency and effectiveness of classification models.
 The choice of methods depends on the specific characteristics of the data and the goals of the classification task.